DataFire/Integrations/integrations/generated/google_calendar/README.md

 #### Input
 * input `object`
-  * alwaysIncludeEmail `boolean`: Whether to always include a value in the email field for the organizer, creator and attendees, even if no real email is available (i.e. a generated, non-working value will be provided).
-The use of this option is discouraged and should only be used by clients which cannot handle the absence of an email address value in the mentioned places.
-Optional.
-The default is False.
   * calendarId **required** `string`: Calendar identifier.
 To retrieve calendar IDs call the calendarList.list method.
 If you want to access the primary calendar of the currently logged in user, use the "primary" keyword.
   * eventId **required** `string`: Event identifier.
+  * alwaysIncludeEmail `boolean`: Deprecated and ignored.
+A value will always be returned in the email field for the organizer, creator and attendees, even if no real email address is available (i.e. a generated, non-working value will be provided).
   * maxAttendees `integer`: The maximum number of attendees to include in the response.
 If there are more than the specified number of attendees, only the participant is returned.
 Optional.
   * timeZone `string`: Time zone used in the response.
 Optional.
 The default is the time zone of the calendar.
   * alt `string` (values: json): Data format for the response.